Bdiverse Btolerant Binclusive BNICE

 A culturally sensitive, open-minded presentation delivered to your school.

-The elementary school presentations of “BNICE with Chris French” help our children to grow up feeling included and loved.
+The presentations of “BNICE with Chris French” help our students to grow up feeling included and loved.
 We live in a world where discrimination, prejudice and other forms of bias exist, and our children might very well face these in their own lives.

-In elementary schools, bias can be an issue for even the youngest child.
+From elementary to high schools, bias can be an issue for even the youngest child.

 Many people might like to believe that young children are completely unaware of bias in the world they live in.
 But the truth is that even kindergartners can be aware of differences such as gender, race, ethnicity, and disability.
 At this age, they can also become sensitive to both the positive attitudes and negative biases attached to these aspects of identity, as reflected by their own family or community as well as by the world in general.
 Young children develop what professionals call “pre-prejudice”, which presents itself in the form of misconceptions, discomfort, fear, or rejection of differences in those around them.
 These types of feelings can develop into real prejudice if educators, parents and other adults do not take action to support the child through discussion, and teach them by example on a regular basis.
 BNICE is an excellent catalyst for this kind of positive action.
 It acts as a conversation starter, a reminder and a new way of thinking about our place in the world through a variety of thought provoking ideas centered on fun skits, activities, magic and music.